UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Introduction

-In brief, the \textit{contributions} in this manuscript are as follows. \begin{itemize}[leftmargin=*, labelsep=0.5em] \item We propose a generic UAV communication and networking architecture UNet that supports heterogeneous applications concurrently.
-UNet is designed to meet the various demands of applications, including short-range and long-range communications, star and mesh topologies, various data rates, and heterogeneous wireless standards. \item To ensure seamless connectivity between UAVs and GCS, we combine support for both adhoc and infrastructure networks. \item Additionally, we propose the design of a multi-protocol UAV gateway to enable interoperability among UAVs utilizing different communication protocols. \item We propose a data processing and service framework integrated with the GCS to enable remote control and monitoring from anywhere, at any time. \item The proposed architecture is implemented and thoroughly evaluated in outdoor settings using metrics such as handover delay, data processing delay, data delivery delay, throughput, packet loss probability, task execution time, exchanged traffic over time, and reliability. \end{itemize} The remainder of this paper is organized as follows: Section \ref{sec_related_works} reviews the state-of-the-art UAV communication and networking architectures, highlighting their limitations.
-Section \ref{sec_system_model} describes the problem scenario and introduces the novel UNet architecture.
-Section \ref{sec_design_UNet} presents the design and operational flow of UNet's components.
-Section \ref{sec_implementation_UNet} discusses the implementation of UNet.
-Section \ref{sec_performance_evalution} presents the experimental setup and evaluates the system's performance.
-Finally, Section \ref{sec_conclusion_future_work} concludes the paper and suggests future research directions.
+To address those key challenges, the main contributions of this paper are as follows: \begin{itemize}[leftmargin=*, labelsep=0.5em] \item We propose a generic UAV communication and networking system architecture, \textbf{UNet}, that supports heterogeneous applications concurrently.
+UNet is designed to meet the various application demands, including short-range and long-range communications, star and mesh topologies, various data rates, and heterogeneous wireless standards. \item To ensure seamless connectivity between UAVs and GCS, we integrate support for both ad hoc and infrastructure networks and optimize key network parameters in the wireless modules. \item Additionally, we propose the design of a multi-protocol UAV gateway to enable interoperability among UAVs utilizing different communication protocols. \item We introduce a data processing and service framework integrated with the GCS to enable remote control and monitoring from anywhere, at any time. \item We validate the proposed architecture through practical implementation and comprehensive evaluation in outdoor environments using performance metrics selected to capture the requirements of heterogeneous UAV applications, rather than focusing on individual application scenarios. \end{itemize}

+The remainder of this paper is organized as follows: Section~\ref{sec_related_works} reviews the state-of-the-art UAV communication and networking architectures, highlighting their limitations.
+Section~\ref{sec_system_model} describes the problem scenario and introduces the novel UNet architecture.
+Section~\ref{sec_design_UNet} presents the design and operational flow of UNet.
+Section~\ref{sec_implementation_UNet} discusses the implementation of UNet.
+Section~\ref{sec_performance_evalution} presents the experimental setup and evaluates the performance of UNet.
+Finally, we conclude our work by discussing possible future research directions in Section~\ref{sec_conclusion_future_work}.